Visual-Regression-Tracker/Visual-Regression-Tracker/README.md

 1. Login with default user: `visual-regression-tracker@example.com/123456` and copy it's `apiKey`
 1. Create a new project and copy it's `projectId`
 1. See blow `Integration examples` how to send data to the service

+### Integration
+Use implemented libraries to integrate with existing automated suites by adding assertions based on image comparison.
+We provide native integration with automation libraries, core SDK and Rest API interfaces that allow the system to be used with any existing programming language.

 ## Native integration
 * [Playwright](https://www.npmjs.com/package/@visual-regression-tracker/agent-playwright)